naroahlee/Flink_Exp/README.md

 We used python to access REST API to control the job submission.
 We used python to retrive the completion job stats via REST API.

+Separating Taskexecutor and StandaloneSession to two different VCPUs (with SCHED_FIFO + Prio 95).

 TBD:
-	1. Separate Taskexecutor and StandaloneSession to two different VCPUs, one with partial CPU, another with full CPU.
+1. Poisson Stimulation